Brian Goldman: Broadcasting

 He also hosts an award-winning current affairs radio series, White Coat, Black Art, on CBC Radio One about the culture of modern medicine and various aspects of the Canadian health care system and is the house Doctor for the Afternoon Edition on CBC Radio One in Saskatchewan.
 In addition to the series' podcast copy of their content, Dr. Goldman has a concurrent original podcast, The Dose, which has a similar medical theme.

 Author

 In 2010, his first book, The Night Shift: Real Life in the Heart of the ER, was published by HarperCollins Canada.
 The Night Shift is a book on his experiences working the night shift as an emergency physician.
 His second book, The Secret Language of Doctors is about slang or argot terms used by doctors, nurses, and other health professionals to talk about patients, unpleasant clinical situations, as well as colleagues.

 His third book is The Power of Kindness, 2018, at HarperCollins Canada.

 His fourth book is The Power of Teamwork, 2022, at HarperCollins Canada.

+His fifth book is The Casino Shift, 2026.